ches-001/metatune/readme.md

 ## Getting Started
 <hr>
-MetaTune implements user customizable tuners for all sci-kit-learn supervised learning algorithms, with it one can easily sampled the best model out of a search space of all sc-kit-learn algorithms and their corresponding hyperparameters with relative with only a few lines of code.
+MetaTune implements user customizable tuners for all sci-kit-learn supervised learning algorithms, with it one can easily sample the best model out of a search space of all scikit-learn algorithms and their corresponding hyperparameters with relative ease with only a few lines of code.

 Importing the `MetaTune(...)` class is as easy as: